ronsala/quiet-places/README.md

 Once you Fork or Clone this app, cd into that directory and then execute:

+*bash:*

 ```bash
 bundle install
 rake db:migrate
 ```

-Because the app uses the Dotenv gem for environment variable for security, create a file in the top level of the directory, with a .env extention.
+Because the app uses the Dotenv gem for environment variable for security, create a file in the top level of the directory, with a .env extension.
 This file should not be checked into a public repository.
 In this file, set the values you want to ensure user and admin login secrets, which will be accessible in the ENV hash.
 For example:

-config.env:
+*config.env:*

 ```
 SECRET_KEY=YOURSECRETKEYHERE